bobbayj/green-bucket/README.md

     - Read from SQL database and graph candlestick chart - DONE

 2. Create and store a portfolio of stocks
-    - Commsec transaction CSVs
+    - Digest Commsec transaction CSV
-        - Convert CSV to portfolio summary from beginning of time - WIP
+        - Convert CSV to portfolio summary from beginning of time - DONE
-    - Auto-retrieve transactions csv from Commsec
+        - Does not capture dividends (cash or scrip)
-        - It may be better to just have the user automatically fill in the transactions?
+    - Digest user-created dividend CSV

 3. Update portfolio performance automatically
     - Create GUI - DONE (basic - create proper Vue.js front-end?)